ankushjain2001/fastapi-react-mongodb/README.md

 ## Run Instructions
 #### A. MongoDB Database
-1. Navigate to the root directory (where the three directories backend, database and frontend are present)
+1. Navigate to the root directory (where the three directories backend, database and frontend are present) or start your existing MongoDB server
 2. Start MongoDB server
 ```bash
 mongod --dbpath=database